metabrainz/picard-docs/source/faq/faq_file_formats.rst

    This process should work in both panes.

-**The built-in audio player cannot playback my file.
+**The built-in audio player cannot play my file.
 Which formats does it support?**

    The formats supported by the built-in audio player depend on the formats supported by your operating system.